kslong/kred/README.md

 BackSub.py -all -np 8 LMC_c42
 SwarpSetup.py -all -bsub LMC_c42
 Swarp.py -all -bsub LMC_c42 T02
-SwarpEval.py -all LMC_c42
+SwarpEval.py -all DECam_SWARP2 LMC_c42
 CleanStars.py -all LMC_c42
+SwarpEval.py -all DECam_SUB2 LMC_c42
 ````

 Creating a command file and commenting out the sections
 that one has completed is a sensible approch to precesing.

+Note that the first 4 commands here are not normall necessary
+and are only usdful if one wants to see the immprovement
+from a more sophistcated image mataching of backgrounds